springfall2008/batpred/docs/output-data.md

 - predbat.pv_power - Predicted PV power per minute, for charting
 - predbat.grid_power - Predicted Grid power per minute, for charting
 - predbat.car_soc - Predicted car battery %
+- predbat.iboost_today - Gives the amount of energy modelled that will be sent to the solar diverter today, increments during the day and is reset to zero at 11:30pm each night.

 ## PV 10% baseline data